aulambda/js_learning/README.md

 });
 ```
 the parameter in the function being called as a parameter of 'forEach' is really just a nickname for `array[i]` because the function is replacing the action parameter that gets called with `array[i]` as it's parameter.
 That was confusing, but I think i get it!
+## 3.31.15
+Spent **2.5 hours** working on eloquent javascript today.
+Finished reading chapter five.
+I struggled with understanding the paramter/function situation in the last example even though I had understood it earlier on.
+Next time I code I need to finish inputting all of the examples into .js files and annotating them so that I understand the concepts in the chapter before going on to the exercises.
+May miss studying tomorrow.

+## 4.3.15
+Spent **25 Minutes** annotating the first section of chapter 5.
+Using vim now, since I am finding the gui environment of atom easier to be distracted in, and it seems a better investment to get really comfortable in vim than just learning the usefull keybindings for the vim-mode in atom.
+Also, vim with airline and solarized theme is prettier and more minimal than atom anyways.
+Need to figure out tmux to make testing code jsut as easy as it was with cmd-i in atom.